megpatakota/analytics-pipeline/README.md

 This project demonstrates a modern data engineering pipeline using Docker, PostgreSQL, Flyway migrations, and dbt for data transformation.
 The architecture follows a layered approach: **Raw Data → Staging → Analytics Marts**.

+> Note
+> - This repository is a demonstration setup and learning guide.
+> - The database starts with no sample data; tables will be empty until you insert data (see `docs/COMMANDS.md#adding-sample-data`).
+> - A sample analytics dashboard built on these models will be added next.

 ## 📚 Documentation

 This project's documentation is organized into focused guides for easy navigation: